aerobatic/website/content/blog/2017-04-04-form-submit-zapier-google-sheet.md

 </form>
 ~~~

+### Preventing spam

-Your form will require a [Google reCAPTCHA](https://www.google.com/recaptcha/intro/) which is required by the form-submit plugin in order to protect against spam submissions from bots.
-But fear not, unlike 1st generation CAPTCHA implementations that required all users to decipher some cryptic text imagery, the most recent incarnation from Google is far less invasive.
-In fact with the new "invisible" option, most users won't actually know there is a CAPTCHA present.
+Your form will need a [Google reCAPTCHA](https://www.google.com/recaptcha/intro/) which is required by the form-submit plugin in order to protect against spam submissions from bots.
+But fear not, unlike 1st generation CAPTCHA implementations, with their loathed cryptic text imagery, the most recent incarnation from Google is far less invasive.
+In fact, with the new [invisible option](https://www.google.com/recaptcha/intro/invisible.html), most users won't actually know there is a CAPTCHA present.
 For brevity, we'll leave out the reCAPTCHA implementation details here, but it is covered in the [form-submit plugin docs](/docs/plugins/form-submit/).

 ## Configure the plugin

 Plugins are configured in the `aerobatic.yml` manifest.
-Here we want to mount the plugin at the `/contact-us` path and set it to only be enabled for requests using the POST method.
+Here we want to mount the plugin at the `/contact-us` path and set it to only be enabled for requests using the `post` method.
 We are using an environment variable to store the actual Zapier webhook URL (we'll get the value shortly).
 Note that the `path` property matches the `target` attribute of the `<form>` element in the HTML.

 ~~~yaml
 plugins: